sebasibarguen/CarND-Advanced-Lane-Lines/README.md

 #### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My initial take on the project was using the same process for a single image, and apply it to the video.
-This had many difficulties, given that many images the lane lines were not being recognized with a high degree of confidense.
+This had many difficulties, given that many images the lane lines were not being recognized with a high degree of confidence.
 This is were having sanity checks, and validating that the results from the lane finding pipeline make sense has big benefits.
 I also saw huge improvements in performance by averaging frames and including a buffer.

 After implementing the `Line` and `FindLane` classes, it made the video result more smooth.